-Shown in Fig. 1 is the model of the transmitter.
 The input data symbols, $a_m[k]$, are assumed to be binary antipodal where k denotes the kth bit interval and m denotes the mth user.
 In the analysis, it is assumed that $a_m[k]$ takes on values of -1 and 1 with equal probability.
 The generation of an MC-CDMA signal can be described as follows.
-A single data symbol is replicated into N parallel copies.
-Each branch of the parallel stream is multiplied by a chip from a pseudo-random (PN) or some other code of length N and then BPSK modulated to a different subcarrier spaced apart from its neighboring subcarriers by F/T_b where F is an integer number.
-The transmitted signal consists of the sum of the outputs of these branches.
-This process yields a multi-carrier signal with the subcarriers containing the pn-coded data symbol.
+As shown in Fig. 1, a single data symbol is replicated into N parallel copies.
+Each branch of the parallel stream is multiplied by a chip from a spreading code of length N. Each copy is then binary phase-shift keying (BPSK) modulated to a subcarrier spaced apart from its neighboring subcarriers by F/T_b Hz where F is an integer number.
+An MC-CDMA signal consists of the sum of the outputs of these branches.
+This process yields a multi-carrier signal with the subcarriers containing the orthogonally coded data symbol.